Getting ready to use Fusion

 How Globetrotter stores custom data

-Globetrotter provides eight standard fields for client custom data to be stored with each booking.
+Globetrotter provides eleven standard fields for client custom data to be stored with each booking.
 The standard fields are:

 | Field | Data Type | Intended Purpose |